WillAbides/setup-go-faster/README.md

 The performance improvements are achieved by:

 - The magic of Bash, curl and Perl.
-Maybe they aren't the most modern, but they are a heck of a lock faster than loading nodejs to do some simple version checks and downloads.
+Maybe they aren't the most modern, but they are a heck of a lot faster than loading nodejs to do some simple version checks and downloads.

 - Installing to the faster volume on Windows.
 On windows runners it takes significantly longer to write to `C:` vs